Adults Need Vaccines Too!

 Throughout your adult life, you need immunizations to get and maintain protection against:

 Some adults may not have received all of their childhood vaccines.
-Talk to your doctor or provider if you are unsure you have been vaccinated against: meningococcal (especially if you are going to college or are a college student living in a door environment) hepatitis A, hepatitis B, chickenpox (varicella), and measles, mumps and rubella.
+Talk to your doctor or provider if you are unsure you have been vaccinated against: meningococcal (especially if you are going to college or are a college student living in a dorm environment) hepatitis A, hepatitis B, chickenpox (varicella), and measles, mumps and rubella.

 Below is the adult immunization schedule and a booklet about adult immunizations that you can download and print.
 You can also visit Vaccine Information for Adults on the CDC website to download interactive tools, watch an education video and take a vaccine quiz.